22 free museums in London you need to visit

 Nearest tube station: South Kensington.

 Is the Science Museum free?
 Yes!
-However, you must pay to enter the interactive Wonderlab gallery.
+However, you must pay to enter the interactive Wonderlab gallery, which is worth the money if you’re visiting with kids.

 Victoria and Albert (V&A) Museum